-As an editor in Hollywood, I’ve cut films shot on actual film.
+When I went to film school we shot on mini DV.
 Now I have an iPhone X that can shoot 4K footage.
 It’s insane.
-Of course, 4K from a phone isn’t anything like 4K from a RED, but it’s way better than the cameras we were using in film school.
+Of course, 4K from a phone isn’t anything like 4K from a RED, but it’s great for short films and more!

 iPhones can’t do all of that.